chainbound/fiber-docs/docs/1-intro.md

 -----------------

-#### **Echo** is a Specialised API that allows Ethereum users to send bundles to their desired builders and the public mempool.
+#### **Echo** is a specialised API that allows Ethereum users to send bundles to their desired builders and the public mempool.
-The service is designed for minimal latency, ensuring the highest possibility of being added to the upcoming block.
+The service is designed for minimal latency, ensuring the highest possibility of being included in the upcoming block.

 **If you're interested in integrating with Echo, join our [Discord](https://discord.gg/J4KNdeCYGX) or email us at admin@chainbound.io.**